filebrowser/filebrowser/README.md

 It is extremely important for security reasons to cover the path of filemanager with some kind of authentication.
 You can use, for example, [`basicauth`](https://caddyserver.com/docs/basicauth) directive.

-Note that if your goal is to handle large files you might run into troubles due to the defaults of [`timeouts`](https://caddyserver.com/docs/timeouts) plugin.
+Note that if you are handling large files you might run into troubles due to the defaults of [`timeouts`](https://caddyserver.com/docs/timeouts) plugin.
 Check its [documentation](https://caddyserver.com/docs/timeouts) to learn more about that plugin.

 ## Get Started